lizhewen/lizhewen/README.md

 ## 🔬 Research

+My master's thesis, advised by [Dr. Yifan Peng](https://penglab.weill.cornell.edu/), will be focusing on Deep Learning and its applications in health, specifically focusing on using DL to detect glaucoma on fundus photographs.

-My undergraduate thesis, advised by [Dr. Maciej Boni](https://mol.ax), was on computational epidemiology, and focuses on Multiple-Drug-Resistance Emergence of Malaria under Multiple First-line Therapy.
+My undergraduate thesis, advised by [Dr. Maciej Boni](https://mol.ax), is on computational epidemiology, and focuses on Multiple-Drug-Resistance Emergence of Malaria under Multiple First-line Therapy.
 More information about this project can be found [on Github](https://github.com/lizhewen/PSU-CIDD-Malaria-Simulation).

 My senior capstone project, advised by [Dr. Igor Aronson](https://sites.psu.edu/iaronson/) and Dr. Nuris Figueroa-Morales, was on an Intelligent Microfluidic Cell Sorter, where I developed a Convolutional Neural Network to recognize different microbead sizes passing through the bifurcation channel.